 "Put a picture of yourself as a child in view somewhere, to remind yourself to be playful."

-Over the past year, I have taken some small-group coaching and instruction in Hypnosis.
+Over the past year, I have taken some small-group coaching and instruction in Hypnotherapy.
 On a typical evening, our coach demonstrates a session with one of us as the client, while the other students observe.
 One of the things that I love about these sessions is the fluidity of the interview process.
 It starts out innocently enough with, "How are you?" and then the conversation takes on a life of its own.

 That night was no different.
 My response included words like "lethargy" and "overwhelment," and then I was going deeper, deeper, deeper; down, down, down.
 The next thing I knew, I was communing with my younger self - recalling experiences from the ages of eight and eighteen.
 It was enlightening, transformative.

 You see, the psyche wants to heal; given the opportunity, it will create circumstances with which to do so.
 That evening, the key to my healing was to remember the creativity and confidence I felt so strongly at those ages, and to create anchors with which I can call upon those qualities when I need them.

 Caroline Myss is a contemporary author and speaker on human consciousness, spirituality, mysticism, energy medicine, and archetypes.
 In her book, Sacred Contracts: Awakening Your Divine Potential, Myss characterizes the Child archetype in its myriad forms: Abandoned Child, Wounded Child, Innocent Child, Magical Child, Divine Child, Eternal Child, Nature Child - you get the idea.